RobotoSkunk/PixelMan-Adventures-Godot/CONTRIBUTING.md

 ### For Windows users
 If you're using Windows, please make sure to use the same line endings that the project uses.
-You can do this by configuring git to use `lf` line endings by default.
-You can do this by running the following command in the terminal:
+You can do this by configuring git to use `lf` line endings by default by running the following command in the terminal:

 ```bash
 git config --global core.autocrlf input